riggerz29/vue-content-builder/PROJECT_STRUCTURE.md

 - Handles drag-and-drop events
 - Renders sidebar with content/blocks/body tabs
 - Renders canvas with blocks
+- Allow user to pass variables to text blocks
 - Provides export functionality (JSON and HTML)

 **Props:**
-- `initialData` - Initial email template data
-- `primaryColor` - Theme color for UI
+- `primaryColor` - Theme colour for UI
 - `onUpload` - Callback for handling file uploads
+- `modelValue` - Email data to initialise and utilise
+- `variables` - Variables to pass to text blocks
+- `displayAsModal` - Display as modal dialog

 **Emits:**
 - `export-json` - When user exports to JSON